VoidXH/Cavern/docs/Calibration process.md

 ## Cavern theatres and studios
-For Cavern-only content creation and playback, the channels can only be calibrated by peaking filters, based off a frequency sweep reading with at least 7 microphones positioned around the reference listening position, to a flat response with the error margin of 0.2 dB between 100 Hz and 16 kHz (25 to 120 Hz for LFE channels).
+For Cavern-only content creation and playback, the channels can only be calibrated by an at least 1/12 octave EQ or peaking filters, based off a frequency sweep reading with at least 7 microphones positioned around the reference listening position, to a flat response with the error margin of 0.2 dB between 100 Hz and 16 kHz (25 to 120 Hz for LFE channels).
+The use of Cavern QuickEQ for measurement and configuration file generation is hardly recommended.

 ### Peak channel sound pressure levels (-20 dB FS)
 For a Cavern theatre, each individual channel must be capable of outputting 105